 Officials: Florida panther struck and killed by vehicle

-The remains of the 4-month-old female panther were found Thursday in Lee County on a rural road near Lehigh Acres, wildlife officials said.
+The remains of the 2-year-old male panther were found Friday in Lee County near the Southwest Florida International Airport, wildlife officials said.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.